alezucca/londonandnewcastle/content/posts/2020-01-13-schweickarts-bifurcated-hermeneutic.md

 Schweickart (2008) proposes a bifurcated hermeneutic.
 The feminist reader, while reading, asks herself where the text gets its power to draw us in?
 Where does the irresistible power of these texts lie?
 Schweickart (2008) suggests that it is often the autonomous, active, desiring male subject who strenghtens the female desire for autonomy and love.

 In this case, the reader can carry out the dual hermeneutic.
 That is, she can identify that the subject is male, it discloses complicity with patriarchal ideology, this is the negative hermeneutic.
 The positive hermeneutic aims to recuperate the authentic kernel of emotional power that is inherent in the text.
 It tries to reach the heart of the text, to uncover the emotional power that draws the reader in.

+In the next post, I'd like to briefly put this hermeneutic into practice.

+* I recognize that in the current climate, any reference to pronouns, male/ female writing is considered to be, or to risk, essentialism.
+This is an area of interest and I will be doing a lot of research into it in the next few posts.

 References:
 Fetterley, J. (1978) The Resisting Reader: A Feminist Approach to American Fiction, Bloomington: Indiana University Press.